 - Not seeing a part of the contract

-- Date and time signing is not inclusive of the date stipulated in the contract.
+- The date and time of signing is not inclusive of the date stipulated in the contract.

 - Somebody altered the document after signing.

-- Having the wrong signatory or did not sign
+- Having the wrong signatory or not sign

 - Changing the contents of the contract without agreement

 For a business to avoid disputes and make the contracts valid, the electronic signing system should have a strong audit trail.
 The system should have very strong documentation and tracking system before and after the capture of the signature.
 What are the Legal Issues Concerning Electronic Signatures?

 These claims can be avoidable if there is an efficient data capture of the signature: generation of digital keys and time stamping.